Stdubic/Stevan-Aleksic-aka-Stdubic/_posts/2018-01-01-Manage-Stress.md

 If you knew this about a system you’d developed and maintained, you’d take action, right?
 (RIGHT???)

-Want to figure out if you're on the edge of burnout?
-Download my handy checklist here.

 Thankfully, stress has been thoroughly researched.
 There are a number of strategies that you can consider when trying to manage stress in your life.

 They fall into three categories:

-Address the source
+- Address the source
-Undo the damage
+- Undo the damage
-Reduce your baseline
+- Reduce your baseline

-Address the source
+### Address the source
 Sometimes it’s necessary and sensible to work on removing the sources of excessive stress in your life.
 Think about what causes you the most stress, and work to do something about it.

 With low level, acute stress, it's possible to mentally reframe it.
 Is that actually stress you are feeling about an upcoming demo?
 Could you possibly interpret those sensations as excitement instead?
 Sometimes this little mental shift is all that it takes to feel differently about the stressful situation.